mossgreen/mossgreen.github.io/_posts/2019-01-03-Mockito-Basic.md

 1. when this method is called, then do something
 2. Do something when this mock’s method is called with the given arguments

-The first way is considered preferred because

-- it is typesafe and
+The first way is considered preferred because: it is **typesafe** and **readable**
-- readable.

-However, you’re forced to use the second way, such as when stubbing a real method of a spy because calling it may have unwanted side effects.
+However, sometimes you’re forced to use the second way, such as when stubbing a real method of a spy because calling it may have unwanted side effects.

 ## Enable Mockito annotations